P061B

 Can clearing the code and driving normally confirm if it is intermittent?

-Yes, monitoring over several drive cycles after clearing can help determine if the fault is intermittent or persistent, which guides the diagnosis.
+Yes.
+Monitoring over several drive cycles after clearing helps determine whether the fault is intermittent or persistent, which guides the diagnosis.

 Disabling P061B in software